 Angel investors are private investors who typically not only invest capital but also contribute their business expertise/skills in early-stage businesses in exchange for a significant share in the company.
-They can be individuals, or be part of an angel network that engage in investing in businesses with high growth potential and in the industries that they are familiar with.
+They can be individuals, or be part of an angel network that engages in investing in businesses with high growth potential and in the industries that they are familiar with.
 That said, there are some business angels playing active roles in the business while others act as sleeping partners.

 There are networks for you to refer to in seeking a business angel investor(s), for instance the Business Angel Network Southeast Asia (BANSEA), that match start-ups in the seed stage of enterprise formation with business angels.
 BANSEA invests in companies that offer exceptional opportunities for high returns on investment, which usually involves early-stage ventures with a high growth potential, either in a developing market (especially in emerging markets) or in an existing market with international expansion capabilities, and that is sustainable in the long-run.

 Venture capitalists are professional investors who have a more hands-on role in your business if they were to invest in your company, and they typically do so with the vested interests of their own clients’ profitability.
 Venture capitalists offer not only funding but also advice on increasing your business profitability, and possibly in operational matters as well, especially if your business requires input from different areas of expertise in the team.
 However, take note that venture capitalists are typically involved in their investments for between 2 to 5 years and seek a higher rate of return from the companies they invest in, at the rate of above 25% ostensibly because they will have to account for a higher level of profits to their clients.
 Popular start-ups for venture capital funds are those in high growth potential sectors such as IT, biotechnology and nanotechnology with a competitive edge in the market and longevity of profiteering.
 Start-ups whose businesses involve scientific breakthroughs, Intellectual Property creation and other similar large-scale impact businesses are often favoured by these venture capitalists.